Used Car Lemons

 Extended warranties are excluded from Lemon Law, but there are some cases that may be an exception.
 The best way to determine this is by speaking with a legal professional.
 Our Sherman Oaks lemon lawyers team highly values the client/attorney relationship and can assist you in pursuing a complete refund or replacement of your vehicle.

-Find out if you have a claim by calling (818) 960-1945 and speaking with a qualified attorney.
+Find out if you have a claim by calling (818) 960-1945 and speaking with a qualified lemon law lawyer in California.